GoogleCloudPlatform/community/tutorials/java-dataflow-quickstart.md

 ### Go to the Cloud Dataflow page

+If you haven't already, navigate to the Cloud Dataflow Monitoring UI page.

 Open the [menu][spotlight-console-menu] on the left side of the console.

 Then, select the **Dataflow** section.